-As a major partner in the Gondwana Link project, which aims to restore and reconnect landscape in south-west Western Australia, Bush Heritage is strengthening its conservation efforts by joining forces with like-minded neighbours.
+As a partner in the Gondwana Link project, which aims to restore and reconnect landscape in south-west Western Australia, Bush Heritage is strengthening its conservation efforts by joining forces with like-minded neighbours.

 It's a long way from the craggy, towering volcanic peaks of Queensland's Glass House Mountains to the sandplains and rocky outcrops of the Fitz-Stirling region of south‑west Western Australia.